 Would you like to learn more on this topic with live examples, latest trends, and protection guidelines?
 Indusface is hosting a webinar on topic and can help you secure critical applications against zero-day attacks.

 What will you learn in this webinar?

-In this webinar, Scott Wright, Cybersecurity Expert & Founder of Security Perspectives, and Venkatesh Sundar, Founder & Chief Marketing Officer, Indusface joins us to discuss everything you need to keep your business safe from zero-day attacks.
+In this webinar, Scott Wright, Cybersecurity Expert & Founder of Security Perspectives, and Venkatesh Sundar, Founder & Chief Marketing Officer, Indusface joins us to discuss everything you need to keep your business safe.

 – What application zero-day attacks are